 Technical and organisational measures are implemented that are appropriate for safeguarding confidentiality.
-Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the following measures are taken to safeguard the confidentiality of personal data.
+Taking into account the state of the art, the costs of implementation and the nature, scope, context and purpose of data processing as well as the potential impact on the rights of natural persons, the following measures are taken to safeguard the confidentiality of personal data.